coq-tactician/coq-tactician-api/README.md

 ## Coq plugin installation

 The recommended `opam` version is `>= 2.1.0`.
 Other versions might work as well, but you may have to install some dependencies manually.

+Notice: the installation depends on ocaml version 4.11.2 that is in conflict with glibc version >= 2.34 and therefore fails on Ubuntu 21.10.

+Notice: with current limitation of pin-depends and pinned relative path it is strictly necessary to execute `opam install ./coq-tactician-reinforce.opam.locked --yes` in the below script from the directory of the opam file.

 ```
 opam switch create my-switch --empty
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev
 opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev
 opam repo add custom-archive https://github.com/LasseBlaauwbroek/custom-archive.git
-git clone git@github.com:coq-tactician/coq-tactician-reinforce.git
+git clone --recurse-submodules git@github.com:coq-tactician/coq-tactician-reinforce.git
+cd coq-tactician-reinforce
-opam install ./coq-tactician-reinforce/coq-tactician-reinforce.opam.locked --yes
+opam install ./coq-tactician-reinforce.opam.locked --yes
 cp $(opam var prefix)/.opam-switch/build/coq-tactician-reinforce.~dev/config $(opam var coq-tactician:etc)/injection-flags
 ```
 If you encounter problems, try installing `opam install conf-libev`.

 Optional but recommended additional software: `graphviz` (install through your distribution's package manager)

-Notice: the installation depends on ocaml version 4.11.2 that is in conflict with glibc version >= 2.34 and therefore fails on Ubuntu 21.10.

-## Docker
+## Containers

 To verify installation in a controlled enviroment we provide Dockerfile script.
-To build the docker image, run from the directory containing the Dockerfile
+The Dockerfile can be used with `docker` or `podman`.
+To build the image, run from the directory containing the Dockerfile
 ```
-docker build -t tac:test .
+podman build -t tac:test .
 ```
+We recommend using podman in rootless mode as there are certain unresolved limitation of bubblewrap / user namespaces with docker container.

 ## Available Commands